 \paragraph{Standard ImageNet-1K Benchmarks.} For visual augmentation and network architecture communities, ImageNet-1K is a well-known standard dataset.
 We support three popular training recipes: (a) PyTorch-style~\citep{He2016DeepRL} setting for classifical CNNs; (b) timm RSB A2/A3~\citep{Wightman2021rsb} settings; (c) DeiT~\citep{icml2021deit} setting for ViT-based models.
 Evaluation is performed on 224$\times$224 resolutions with \texttt{CenterCrop}.
 Popular network architectures are considered: ResNet~\citep{He2016DeepRL}, Wide-ResNet~\citep{bmvc2016wrn}, ResNeXt~\citep{xie2017aggregated}, MobileNet.V2~\citep{cvpr2018mobilenetv2}, EfficientNet~\citep{icml2019efficientnet}, DeiT~\citep{icml2021deit}, Swin~\citep{iccv2021swin}, ConvNeXt~\citep{2022convnet}, and MogaNet~\citep{Li2022MogaNet}.
 Refer to Appendix~\ref{app:implementation} for implementation details.
-In Table~\ref{tab:cls_in_torch} and Table~\ref{tab:cls_in1k}, we report the \textit{mean} performance of three trials where the \textit{median} of top-1 test accuracy in the last 10 epochs is recorded for each trial.
+In Table~\ref{tab:cls_in1k} and Table~\ref{tab:cls_in_torch}, we report the \textit{mean} performance of three trials where the \textit{median} of top-1 test accuracy in the last 10 epochs is recorded for each trial.

-\paragraph{Benchmarks on Fine-grained and Scenis Scenarios.} We further provide benchmarks on three downstream classification scenarios in 224$\times$224 resolutions with ResNet architectures: (a) Transfer learning on CUB-200 and FGVC-Aircraft. (b) Fine-grained classification on iNat2017 and iNat2018. (c) Scenic classification on Places205, as shown in Appendix~\ref{app:downstream} and Table~\ref{tab:cls_fgvc_place}.
+\paragraph{Benchmarks on Fine-grained and Scenic Scenarios.} We further provide benchmarking results on three downstream classification scenarios in 224$\times$224 resolutions with ResNet backbone architectures: (a) Transfer learning on CUB-200 and FGVC-Aircraft. (b) Fine-grained classification on iNat2017 and iNat2018. (c) Scenic classification on Places205, as illustrated in Appendix~\ref{app:downstream} and Table~\ref{tab:cls_fgvc_place}.